juhuiwei-glitch/genai_workshop/flash-cards-J/design.md

    - **Text**: White.
    - **Flash Card**: Dark gray.
      - On hover, the card becomes slightly lighter gray while keeping the text clear.

+# Responsiveness
+- The app layout and buttons should adapt for mobile devices.
+- Flash card and navigation buttons should be easily tappable.
+- Text should remain readable on small screens.
+- Flipping animation and navigation should work with touch input.

 # Vocabulary.js
 - In this version, users cannot add new vocabulary.